WLEY-FM: WAUR

 In 1969, the station's call sign was changed to WAUR and its ERP was increased to 31,200 watts.
 In 1973, it was sold to Stevens Communications for $343,000.
 In 1975, WAUR's transmitter was moved to the eastern fringes of Aurora, and its ERP was increased to 50,000 watts at a HAAT of 488 feet.
 In the late 1970s, the station aired an adult contemporary format, playing music from the 1960s and 1970s.
 In the 1980s, WAUR was branded "Gold Rock", playing oldies of the 1950s, 1960s, and 1970s, along with some currents.
 In 1986, the station was sold to Midwest Broadcasting for $4 million.
-The following year, WAUR and AM 1280 WMRO were sold to Beasley Broadcast Group for $8.7 million.
+The following year, WAUR and WMRO were sold to Beasley Broadcast Group for $8.7 million.
 Beasley Broadcast Group had been a minority owner of Midwest Broadcasting.

 WYSY-FM

 In March 1988, the station's call letters were changed to WYSY-FM.
 WYSY-FM aired an adult contemporary format and was branded "Y-108" with the slogan "Doin' It In The 'Burbs!".
-In December 1989, its AM sister station WMRO 1280, became WYSY, simulcasting Y-108.
+In December 1989, its AM sister station WMRO became WYSY, simulcasting Y-108.
 In September 1992, the station's transmitter was moved to Bloomingdale, Illinois.
 For a while in 1993, the station played hot AC days and hard rock/metal at night.

-In late 1993, WYSY was sold to Cox Communications for $9 million.
+In late 1993, WYSY-FM was sold to Cox Communications for $9 million.
 In January 1994, the station switched to a classic hits format featuring rock, pop, R&B, and disco hits of the 1970s, with the slogan "The Greatest Hits of the '70s".
 The station was briefly branded "Star 107.9", but changed its branding to "Y107.9" because WZSR had registered the "Star" moniker with the state.

 In 1996, WYSY-FM and 105.9 WCKG were acquired by Infinity Broadcasting as part of a station swap.
 At the end of the year, Infinity Broadcasting was purchased by the parent company of CBS.
 This caused CBS/Infinity to exceed the FCC's ownership limits, requiring the sale of two stations.
 CBS/Infinity decided to sell WYSY-FM and WSCR AM 820.
 In 1997, WYSY was sold to Spanish Broadcasting System for $33 million.
 On April 14, 1997, at 6 p.m., after playing "Last Dance" by Donna Summer and "Last Song" by Edward Bear, WYSY-FM dropped its 1970s hits format and began stunting with a 4-to-5 hour loop of songs primarily from the adult contemporary format (the first song on the loop being "Everyday Is A Winding Road" by Sheryl Crow).
 The format was helmed in a way that served as essentially a predecessor to the future adult hits format, as it was "deejayed" by a voice deemed only as "Bill", who claimed he borrowed a number of CDs and records and was playing "some of [his] favorite songs."